The Society For News Design is thrilled to announce winners from the 2014 “Best of Digital Design” competition.

 National Geographic has won a silver medal in the Features Coverage category with its piece, “Outer Space’s Big Questions.”
 “It’s a completely visual experience.
 The attention to deal pushes you.”

-The first day of #SNDCrashCourse was an opportunity for students to get career advice from our event facilitators.
-Over the course of several hours, students were able to learn about Kyle Ellis’ and Alex Bordens’ paths to their current jobs, ask about life in current work settings, and ask how to get jobs and internships.
+The first day of #SNDCrashCourse was an opportunity for advice.
+Students were able to learn about Kyle Ellis’ and Alex Bordens’ career paths, ask about life in current work settings, and ask how to find jobs and internships.